 Elbow Position

-Last but not least, the further your elbows are from your body, the more the short head is worked.
-On the other hand, keeping your elbows close to your body will force more emphasis to the long head.
+The further your elbows are from your body, the more the short head is worked.
+Keeping your elbows close to your body will force more emphasis onto the long head.

 Everyone has different goals.
-So use this knowledge to your advantage when selecting exercises.
+Use this knowledge to your advantage when selecting exercises.

 A perfect exercise to preferentially work the short head = palms face up, your grip is wide, and your elbows are far from your body.